logo2

 38. R. L. Polk & Co.
 1901.
 Houghton County Directory 1901-02.
 R. L. Polk & Co., Publishers.
 Detroit, MI.

 39. anonymous.
 (1897, May 19).
-Fine New Soda Fountain.
+Fine new soda fountain.
 The Copper Country Evening News (Calumet, MI). p.
 4.

 40. R. L. Polk & Co.
 1905.
 Houghton County Directory 1905-06.
 R. L. Polk & Co., Publishers.
 Detroit, MI.